 Now there is a pack of shoelaces arriving in Al's shop and it has a big part list.
 Al is not that good in calculating and so we don't want him to manually update the shoelace view.
 Instead we setup two little tables, one where he can insert the items from the part list and one with a special trick.
 The create commands for these are:

 '''

 CREATE TABLE shoelace_arrive (

 arr_name char(10),

 arr_quant integer

 );

 CREATE TABLE shoelace_ok (

-ok_name char(10),

-ok_quant integer

-);

-CREATE RULE shoelace_ok_ins AS ON INSERT TO shoelace_ok

-DO INSTEAD

-UPDATE shoelace SET

-sl_avail = sl_avail + NEW.ok_quant

-WHERE sl_name = NEW.ok_name;

 '''

 Now Al can sit down and do whatever until